openembedded/openembedded-core/readme.txt

 Required Packages
 ===

-Running Poky on Ubuntu Breezy requires the following extra packages to be installed;
+Running Poky on Debian based distributions requires the following extra packages be installed;

 build-essential
 diffstat
 texi2html
 cvs
 subversion
+gawk

+You also need to install the qemu from http://debian.o-hand.com/.
+Alternatively poky can build qemu itself, but for this you need the following packages installed;

 gcc-3.4
 libsdl1.2-dev
 zlib1g-dev

-For Debian/Fedora - *Todo*
+You will also need to comment out ASSUME_PROVIDED += "qemu-native"' in
+build/conf/local.conf.

+Building under other distro's such as Fedora is known to work.
+Use the above package names as a guide for dependencies.

 Building An Image
 ===

 Simply run;

-source poky-init-build-env
+% source poky-init-build-env
-bitbake oh-image-pda
+% bitbake oh-image-pda

-will result in a jffs2 image for the c7x0 series.
+This will result in an ext2 image and kernel for qemu arm (see scripts dir).

-To build for the 770 change to
+To build for other machine types see MACHINE in build/conf/local.conf

-MACHINE = "nokia770"

-in build/conf/local.conf

-NOTE: The above commands must be run in the build directory.
-Running them anywhere else will cause confusion.

 Notes:
 ===